rotsee/protokollen/README.md

  The ChromeDriver executable for your OS must be inside the bin directory for Chrome to work.
- Get it from http://chromedriver.storage.googleapis.com/index.html Firefox should work out of the box.
+ Get it from http://chromedriver.storage.googleapis.com/index.html

+ Firefox should work out of the box, but the Selenium driver sometimes looses focus when working with multiple tabs, causing the script to crash.
+We have no workaround for that.

 For extract.py
 ----------------